-Washington Principal is the official print publication of AWSP.
-This award-winning, quarterly magazine features articles written by practicing principals, district communicators and other school administrators.
+Washington Principal is the official digital magazine of AWSP.
+This award-winning, quarterly publication features articles written by practicing principals, district communicators, other school administrators, and AWSP staff.
 Articles focus on what's happening now in K-12 education in Washington state, giving you access to resources you can't find anywhere else.